Halloween Icons: From Owls to Ravens and Other Spooky Birds

 Introduction

-If you stop to think about it, Halloween has always been centred around the concept of the in-between.
+If you stop to think about it, Halloween has always been centered around the concept of the in-between.
 The Celts called it Samhain, the day when summer transitioned into winter.
 They believed the boundary between life and death was thinner, and spirits wandered at will.
 To protect themselves, they lit candles and wore disguises.
 When the Church arrived and renamed it All Hallows' Eve, the spooky atmosphere did not fade.
 It deepened.

 Birds belong perfectly in this kind of night.
 Unlike us, they aren't tied to the earth, yet they don't inhabit the heavens fully either.
 They occupy that odd middle ground.
 They roost on rooftops, flying over graveyards, calling out in the nighttime when all feels quiet.
 With their dark feathers and nervous calls, they were easily interpreted as omens or messengers.